Mexico: 11th - 18th November 2009

 Many pyramids are still claimed by the forest.

-No doubt, my waistline paid the price!
+my waistline paid the price!

 The Yucatan was safe, cheap, and amazing.
 You cannot go wrong.